compounderfi/compounderfi-v2-core/docs/index.md

 function withdrawBalanceOwner(address tokenAddress, address to) external
 ```

-Withdraws token balance for a token owner and withdraws token
+Withdraws token balance for an owner (their leftover uniswapv3 fees)

 #### Parameters